Domae84/ui5.baseProject/README.md

 some corporate backend system and start your app via the index.html locally on your just installed ui5server, then you will probably get an Access-Control-Allow-Origin (CORS) error.
 To solve this, I added the **local.html** and the **manifest_local.json**.

 What you want to do is to start your app via the local.html, which will trigger the bootstrap of SAPUI5 and loads your component not with the usual _manifest.json_ but instead with the local version _manifest_local.json_.
 They are almost the same but with the tiny difference, that the manifest_local has different OData-Service settings, which I described in the *Post-Installation Steps*.

 And don't worry, these two files are not part of the build process, so that your app will run as usual with the index.html or as part of the SAP Fiori Launchpad, which will use the default *manifest.json*.

+### Usefull Commands
+Run those commands in a terminal at the folder where the package.json is located!

+* Run the ui5 server
+  * `npm run start` -> This will start the ui5 server and opens the local.html in your browser
+  * `ui5 serve` -> This will just start the ui5 server
+* Start the ui5 build process (Component-preload.js and *-dbg.js files
+  * `npm run build` or `ui5 build`
+* Deploy your application to SAP Gateway
+  * `ui5Deploy`
+  * `grunt deploy --pwd=<your GW-User password>`

 ### Usefull Links